DougBeney/dougie.io/_posts/2018-06-10-qt-creator-fedora.md

 It's that easy!
 I hope this helps you out.

 Also, it helps to restart Qt Creator after making these changes.

+## Update: You may want to just use Qt's installer

+These days, I prefer installing the Qt development libraries using [the offical installer](https://www.qt.io/download-qt-installer).

+It works very seemlessly and gives you complete control over which version of Qt you want installed.